Jeremy Hodges, RPH, BCPS, BCCCP, CPP

 Brief Rotation Description: The Acute Care Cardiology rotation consists of 4-6 weeks in the 24-bed cardiac ICU and step-down units.
 The clinical pharmacy specialist (CPS) is responsible for optimizing medication therapy and providing drug information to healthcare providers and patients.
 The CPS is the lead pharmacist on the cardiac team, consisting of clinical staff pharmacists and technicians.
 The CPS attends multiple service line meetings, leads the cardiac subcommittee of P&T, and assists with order set and policy development.
 Throughout the rotation, the resident will progressively take on the responsibilities of the preceptor (CPS).
 The preceptor will directly mentor the resident initially, and continue to facilitate learning as the resident progresses during the rotation.

-Brief Rotation Description: The cardiovascular surgery rotation involves coverage of the cardiovascular surgery intensive care unit and related step-down unit.
-Strong focus will be placed on advanced understanding of invasive hemodynamic monitoring techniques.
-Responsbilities include, but are not limited to: optimizing medication therapy and providing drug information to healthcare assistance with order set and policy development within the cardiothoracic service line.
-Throughout the preceptor will directly mentor the resident initially, and continue to facilitate learning as the resident progresses during the rotation.
+Brief Rotation Description: Residents will provide coverage for the cardiovascular surgery intensive care unit and related step-down unit.
+Strong focus will be placed on advanced understanding of invasive hemodynamic monitoring techniques and various mechanical support options.
+Responsibilities include, but are not limited to: optimizing medication therapy, pharmacokinetic monitoring, providing drug information and education to healthcare team, and assistance with order set and policy development within the service lines.
+Throughout the rotation, the preceptor will directly mentor the resident, and continue to facilitate learning as the resident develops autonomy.

 Sarah Green, PharmD, BCPS